 Decreased customer satisfaction is more imminent in the security industry, where security guards play the role of protecting a site.
 The absence of any security guard might backfire against the security company through safety complaints by the people inside the site or any thefts or other crimes that occur.
 Lawsuits would arise as a result.

-So, how do you cope with an irregular schedule and an unpredictable hourly workforce when managing scheduling changes?
+So, how do you cope with an irregular schedule and an unpredictable hourly workforce when managing last minute schedule changes?

 Last-minute no-shows or sick calls are typically problematic for any employer.
 Let’s look at how you could manage these last-minute scheduling changes.
 Employers and managers, this section is for you!

 Celayix’s find replacement feature does exactly that.
-However, rather than selecting out of the standby pool of workers, this feature automatically finds the most optimal employee to replace for any last-minute changes given the restrictions such as availability and qualification.
-Moreover, with the help of the Celayix Mobile App, rather than getting in contact with each employee from the standby pool to see who is available, the Mobile App automatically notifies the employees about the availability of this open shift.
-It assigns them whenever an employee accepts the shift.
+However, rather than selecting out of the standby pool of workers, this feature automatically finds the best-fit employee to replace any last-minute changes given the restrictions such as availability and qualification.
+With the help of the Celayix Mobile App, employees are notified of last minute shifts that they qualify for.
+They can also accept that shift, which will notify the scheduler.